laceyaguigam/e-commerce-challenge/README.md

 # Purpose

 Create the back end portion for an e-commerce website that would allow an e-commerce company to competively compete with other companies in the field.

 # Built With

--MySQL2
--Sequelize
+- MySQL2
--
+- Sequelize

 # Website

 # Contribution